lmagitem/planet-generator/README.md

 ## Example

 An example of how to use this library can be found in [this project, a simple Actix server that serves generated results](https://github.com/lmagitem/galactic-scanner).
-A web app that displays the generation results using the previous project [is available here](https://galactic-explorer.n42c.dev/) - please note that it is also a work in progress, and not all library features are available yet.
+A web app that displays the generation results using the previous project [is available here](https://galactic-explorer.n42c.dev/) - please note that it is also a work in progress, and not all library features are available in the web app yet.

 ## Roadmap